mjgregoire/RNA-seq-pipeline/Pipeline.md

 ### Run FASTQ download script
 This bash script will convert .sra to .fastq files if applicable, and downloads and compresses fastq files.
-Create the script in your folder with: `nano fastq_array.sh`
+Create the script in your folder with: `nano download_fastq.slurm`

 ```
 #!/bin/bash